Writing Tips: Carry a Notebook?

 Paper Notebooks and Pens

 In my work as a writer, I must have access to notebooks and pens, and lots of them.
 I keep notebooks in my car, purse, nightstand, and on my desk.
 There are pens to accompany all of them.
 When I’m working through an idea, I have to brainstorm, make lists, and draw sketches.
-And I find that if I jot something down in a notebook or on a piece of scrap paper, I can set it on my desk or pin it to my bulletin board so that I don’t forget to execute that idea.
-So for me, writing down an idea is not only about keeping a record of the idea but making sure that I don’t forget to use that idea.
+And I find that if I jot something down in a notebook or on a piece of scrap paper, I can set it on my desk or pin it to my bulletin board so I don’t forget to execute that idea.
+For me, writing down an idea is not only about keeping a record of the idea but making sure that I don’t forget to use that idea.
 For example, if I’m reading the news and come across a name that would be perfect for one of my characters, I jot it down on an index card or sticky note and then I add it to my manuscript later that night during my writing session.

 On the other hand, paper and pens are not always the best or most reliable way to record thoughts and ideas.
 I’ve been stuck with a pen that ran out of ink on more than one occasion, and I’ve found that they are of no use whatsoever when I’m hit with inspiration while driving.